mirror of

 | SECURITY.md | ||

-MediaMTX is a ready-to-use and zero-dependency real-time media server and media proxy that allows to publish, read, proxy, record and playback video and audio streams.
+MediaMTX is a ready-to-use and zero-dependency live media server and media proxy that allows to publish, read, proxy, record and playback real-time video and audio streams.
 It has been conceived as a "media router" that routes media streams from one end to the other, with a focus on efficiency and portability.

 Features